justinjerez/docker-laravel-template/README.md

 # Docker Laravel Template

 This is a basic docker configuration for laravel for local development, use in production at you own risk.
+This configuration has been tested in both windows and linux with a newly created laravel project.

 ## Containers